Review the latest information on visitor policies, safety procedures, vaccines and more in the COVID-19 Resource Center.

 Moreover, nearly one in five women will undergo surgery for a pelvic floor disorder with a 30 percent risk of needing repeat surgery.

-Margaret G. Mueller, MD, discusses pelvic floor disorders, symptoms, and treatment options.
+In this video, Margaret G. Mueller, MD, discusses pelvic floor disorders, symptoms, and treatment options.

 What Are Pelvic Floor Disorders?